Fit Transition Path Theory (TPT) on the cellrank transition models

 Mean First Passage Time required to travel from

-as estimated by Transition Path Theory.- mfpt_reshuffled
+source_statetotarget_stateas estimated by Transition Path Theory.- mfpt_reshuffled

 Mean First Passage Time required to travel from

-as estimated by Transition Path Theory, calculated over each randomised (randomly reshuffled transition matrix coluns) models.- stationary_distribution
+source_statetotarget_stateas estimated by Transition Path Theory, calculated over each randomised (randomly reshuffled transition matrix coluns) models.- stationary_distribution

 Equilibrium probability of each state as estimated by Transition Path Theory.